DiamondGit/portfolio/README.md

-# Portfolio Project
+# Arman's Portfolio

-Welcome to my portfolio project!
+Welcome to my portfolio!
 This project showcases my skills, experience, and projects I have worked on.
 It provides a glimpse into my expertise and serves as a central hub for potential clients or employers to learn more about me.

 ## Features